Elst, Gelderland

 Elst is a town in the municipality of Overbetuwe in the Dutch province of Gelderland.
 It is situated in the Betuwe, between the cities of Arnhem and Nijmegen.
-Elst has 21,447 inhabitants.
+In January 2022 the town had 22,509 inhabitants.

-Elst is known for its Roman temples, which are situated under the Saint Werenfried church.
+Elst is known for its Roman temples, which are situated under St Martin's (or the St Werenfried) church.
 Elst was a separate municipality until 2001, when it became a part of Overbetuwe.